Wowser

-"Wowser" is an Australian and New Zealand term that refers to a person who seeks to deprive others of behaviour deemed to be immoral or sinful.
+"Wowser" is an Australian and New Zealand term that refers to someone who seeks to deprive others of allegedly immoral and sinful behaviour, such as drinking, smoking and gambling.
+Critics of wowsers typically describe them as prudish and self-righteous.

 History

 The term originated in Australia, at first carrying a similar meaning to "lout" (an annoying or disruptive person, or even a prostitute).
 Around 1900 it shifted to its present meaning: one whose sense of morality drives them to deprive others of their sinful pleasures, especially liquor.
 The term was particularly applied to members of temperance groups such as the antipodean branches of the Woman's Christian Temperance Union.

 John Norton, editor of the Australian scandal newspaper, Truth, claimed he first used the word in 1899, a claim supported by the OED.
 However some authors claim that the present meaning originated from an Australian temperance slogan, "We Only Want Social Evils Remedied."
 This apparent backronym is considered a "less credible provenance" by the ANU.

 The Australian writer C. J. Dennis defined it thus: 'Wowser: an ineffably pious person who mistakes this world for a penitentiary and himself for a warder'.